Anna (Go to Him): Background and lyrics

 Alexander based the song's lyrics on the early days of his relationship with his girlfriend (and later wife) Ann, and how her former boyfriend, who hailed from a wealthy family, attempted to win her back.
 Alexander's biographer, Richard Younger, notes that, "Though it was surely Arthur who had been unfaithful in his marriage vows, in the song he puts himself in the role of the abandoned lover."
 According to Younger, Alexander stated that, though his wife had indeed not been unfaithful to him, he believed that she had begun to regret not taking back her former boyfriend, who had since "moved on".
 Alexander's marriage to Ann would ultimately end in divorce.

 Despite the song's title, throughout the song the lyric is "go with him" rather than "go to him".
 Regarding the additional syllable added to Ann's name in the song, Alexander said, "it just fit better than Ann."

 Release and reception

 According to Richie Unterberger, music critic for AllMusic:

 Critic Dave Marsh rates Alexander's "Anna (Go to Him)" as one of the top 1001 singles of all time.
-He praises the "gently swinging rhythm," the tough, syncopated drumming, and Alexander's vocal, particularly at the beginning of the refrain, suggesting that Beatles member John Lennon may have learned to sing ballads like "In My Life" by listening to Alexander's performance.
+He praises the "gently swinging rhythm," the tough, syncopated drumming (by Nashville drummer Kenny Buttrey), and Alexander's vocal, particularly at the beginning of the refrain, suggesting that Beatles member John Lennon may have learned to sing ballads like "In My Life" by listening to Alexander's performance.

-The song plays a prominent role in the Married...with Children episode "Oldies But Young 'Uns".
+The song plays a prominent role in the Married... with Children episode "Oldies But Young 'Uns".
 In the episode, the song becomes an earworm for Al Bundy, who desperately wants to know the title.